-Asad in, Khusro out as president reconstitutes NEC
+Asad in, Khusro out as President reconstitutes NEC

 ISLAMABAD: President Arif Alvi has reconstituted the National Economic Council (NEC) according to a notification issued by the Cabinet Division on Saturday.

+From Sindh senior politician Nisar Khuro and Jan Mohammad Jamali from Balochistan are also included in the council.

-The KP Governor Shah Farman, Azad Jammu and Kashmir Prime Minister Raja Farooq Haider Khan, Planning Commission Deputy Chairman Dr Muhammad Jahanzeb Khan and secretaries of finance, planning and the Economic Affairs Division will also attend the meetings of the NEC by special invitation.
+KP Governor Shah Farman, Azad Jammu and Kashmir Prime Minister Raja Farooq Haider Khan, Planning Commission Deputy Chairman Dr Muhammad Jahanzeb Khan and secretaries of finance planning Economic Affairs Division will also attend the meetings of the NEC by special invitation for all items on the agenda.

-The official announcement said President Arif Alvi on the advice of the prime minister has reconstituted the NEC under Article 156(1) of the Constitution.
-In addition a number of other persons will be invited to attend the meetings of the NEC as and when the agenda relates to matters concerning them.
-The federal secretaries and chief secretaries of the provinces and the Azad Jammu and Kashmir and Gilgit-Baltistan will also attend the meetings of the NEC by special invitation on need basis.
+An official announcement said President Arif Alvi on the advice of the prime minister has reconstituted the NEC under Article 156(1) of the Constitution.

+In addition a number of other persons are invited to attend the meetings of the NEC as and when the agenda relates to matters concerning them.

+Other Federal secretaries and chief secretaries of the provinces Azad Jammu and Kashmir and Gilgit-Baltistan will attend the meetings of the NEC by special invitation on need basis.

+The meeting of the NEC shall be subject to Article 156 of the Constitution and Rules 22 of the Rules of Business 1973.

 ISLAMABAD: President Arif Alvi has reconstituted the National Economic Council (NEC) according to a notification issued by the Cabinet Division on Saturday.

+From Sindh senior politician Nisar Khuro and Jan Mohammad Jamali from Balochistan are also included in the council.

-The KP Governor Shah Farman, Azad Jammu and Kashmir Prime Minister Raja Farooq Haider Khan, Planning Commission Deputy Chairman Dr Muhammad Jahanzeb Khan and secretaries of finance, planning and the Economic Affairs Division will also attend the meetings of the NEC by special invitation.
+KP Governor Shah Farman, Azad Jammu and Kashmir Prime Minister Raja Farooq Haider Khan, Planning Commission Deputy Chairman Dr Muhammad Jahanzeb Khan and secretaries of finance planning Economic Affairs Division will also attend the meetings of the NEC by special invitation for all items on the agenda.

-The official announcement said President Arif Alvi on the advice of the prime minister has reconstituted the NEC under Article 156(1) of the Constitution.
-In addition a number of other persons will be invited to attend the meetings of the NEC as and when the agenda relates to matters concerning them.
-The federal secretaries and chief secretaries of the provinces and the Azad Jammu and Kashmir and Gilgit-Baltistan will also attend the meetings of the NEC by special invitation on need basis.
+An official announcement said President Arif Alvi on the advice of the prime minister has reconstituted the NEC under Article 156(1) of the Constitution.

+In addition a number of other persons are invited to attend the meetings of the NEC as and when the agenda relates to matters concerning them.

+Other Federal secretaries and chief secretaries of the provinces Azad Jammu and Kashmir and Gilgit-Baltistan will attend the meetings of the NEC by special invitation on need basis.

+The meeting of the NEC shall be subject to Article 156 of the Constitution and Rules 22 of the Rules of Business 1973.